 Tracking across the lifecycle needs to hit seven specific steps:

 - Purchasing: even before the assets (regardless of what it is) enters your enterprise, you need to track basic elements such as when it was purchased and for how much (critical for depreciation), and tracking variables such as make, model, and serial numbers.
-The instant you make the purchase, all this information should surface in an integrated IT asset management solution.
+The instant you make the purchase, all this information should surface in an Enterprise Technology Orchestration solution.

 - Receiving: when and where did the now identified asset physically (or virtually, depending on the asset) enter your inventory?
 Who entered the data (accountability is always good) and what is the real-time status of the asset (in transit, received, etc.).